Erwan0fil/CraftStudioMinecraftTutorial/files/tutorial-introduction.md

 Anyone who would like to learn CraftStudio or get a good idea of its capabilities.

 It is not particularly intended for newcomers in game development as the difficulty of each chapter will varies a lot and won't really follow a learning curve.
-Most of all, even if the scripts will be explained, it won't learn you how to code and it requires you to be already familiar with Lua (which hopefully [can be learned very quickly](http://stackoverflow.com/a/8097810/1977849) ).
+Most of all, even if the scripts will be explained, it won't teach you how to code and it requires you to be already familiar with Lua (which hopefully [can be learned very quickly](http://stackoverflow.com/a/8097810/1977849) ).

 ## Work In Progress